 and then change the number of columns using a media query like so:

 you don't need to use a media query to change the properties used to span columns, the grid area names are very useful.

-This code is extensible, I can keep building on it adding more containers and breakpoints as needed without having to faff around too much with the code I have already written.
+The solutions in this post are extensible, and hopefully you'll be able to take them and add to them in your own way.
+For instance, with the final result, I can keep building on it adding more containers and breakpoints as needed, without having to faff around too much with the code I have already written.

 If you have any suggestions as to how the examples can be made clearer, easier to understand, or how I can add any missing use-cases you feel would help others, I'd love nothing more than to hear from you!
 Reach out to me on Twitter, or shoot me an email.

 I’ve been designing and developing for almost 2 decades.

 For juicy tips and exclusive content, subscribe to my FREE newsletter.